 It is with great pleasure that I announce the opening of my first solo exhibit at the Fahey/Klein Gallery in Los Angeles.
-The show delves into work from my Visions of Modernity project, exploring the unsustainable nature of urban development and consumerism in China.
+The show delves into work from my Visions of Modernity project, exploring the unsustainable development of metropolitan regions and consumer culture in China.
 It also features new pieces printed on tarps that run up to 32 feet in length.
 I am very excited about the installation.
 It will be open until October 20, 2012 so please check it out if you are in the Los Angeles area.
 Here is the press release from the gallery:

 Visions of Modernity

 The Fahey/Klein Gallery is proud to present Matthew Niederhauser’s unique vision of China’s consumer awakening, Visions of Modernity.
 Comprised of four distinct series, this extraordinary documenting of Beijing’s rapid social, economic, and technological development in the first decade of the 21st century highlights the unique and idiosyncratic directions of China’s unprecedented growth into, as Niederhauser calls it, China’s “Gilded Age.”
 As a new capitalist ethos pervades Chinese culture, Niederhauser’s Visions of Modernity documents the complex, fraught, and often-ironic stages of this epic transformation.

 “Megablocks,” the first series in the project, examines the formation of a new Beijing surrounding the capitol’s former imperial core, and with it, a new vision of modern China.
 Megablocks form as huge swaths of land are fashioned into towering apartment high-rises interwoven with malls and public spaces.
 Once built, they form distinct urban islands, bounded by grand avenues and hemmed in by larger highways.
 Their imposing and monotonous facades mark an elaborate transformation of social practices that continues to occur at an alarming pace across the city.